astroforge/SparkFun_Alphanumeric_Display_Arduino_Library/micropython/README.md

 `printString(stringToWrite)` | Writes `stringToWrite` to the display (with wrap-around at the end of the display).
 Updates the display.
 Turns on ':' and '.' if included in the string, will skip digits to ensure proper positioning (mostly).
 Returns True on success.
 `printNum(numberToWrite)` | Write a number to the display (must be a number fitting the pattern '####', `###.#`, `##.#`, or `#.#`).
 Returns True on success.
 `printTime(majorVal, minorVal)` | Write a time to the display (must fit pattern `MM:mm`, `MM` = `majorVal`, `mm` = `minorVal`).
 Returns True on success.
 `shiftRight(shiftAmount = 1, insertText = ' ')` | Shifts the contents of the display `shiftAmount` digits to the right.
 Inserts `insertText`on the left.
 Defaults to shifting one digit and inserts a space on the left.
-Returns True on success.
+Returns the character(s) shifted out.
 `shiftLeft(shiftAmount = 1, insertText = ' ')` | Shifts the contents of the display `shiftAmount` digits to the left.
 Inserts `insertText`on the right.
 Defaults to shifting one digit and inserts a space on the right.
-Returns True on success.
+Returns the character(s) shifted out.

 ----------------------------------------------------------------------------------------------------
 **`AlphaDisplay` Class - Additional Functions**